Moving Yammer to the Cloud: Building a Scalable and Secure Service Mesh with HAProxy

 So at this point, we’re covered on the internal communication stream, but we still haven’t routed a request from the client’s end, and for that we just use what works and that’s the typical hierarchical edge load balancing.
 Why change a running system if you don’t have to.
 So here, we again reused what we had in the previous data center: just get some HAProxy VMs dedicated to HAProxy instances that basically know where all the inbounds are distributed and then, in this case, we can optimize for low latency request routing.
 We can tune the TCP stack a lot better.

-…it turns out it can withstand a lot of punishment before it breaks, and at that point every Lodbrok everywhere in our cluster will start getting the updates and start making their routing updates.
+At that point every Lodbrok everywhere in our cluster will start getting the updates and start making their routing updates.

 So, next we needed a tool that I termed mostly load balancer orchestration, which an Ingress Controller is a good example of that.
 But at the time, again, there wasn’t anything there.
 So we wrote something called Lodbrok, which is a Viking king or something like that.
 I don’t know.
 We didn’t come up with the name, but we had various gods/deities in the past, so Norse sounded to be the next thing.
 It basically handles the service mesh aspect of our environment as well as acting as a load balancer configuration agent that maintains and controls all the different configurations that we have, life cycle of HAProxy, reloads, socket updates, that kind of stuff.
 We basically have it listen to Marathon applications popping up and out of existence as we go.
 So, very similar to previous talks again on how you discover your applications.